-Restaurants are vital for urban environments as they drive economic growth, create jobs, foster a vibrant atmosphere, provide community gathering spaces, and contribute to urban revitalization.
-The presence of diverse and thriving restaurants can transform downtowns into dynamic and prosperous centers that benefit residents, visitors, and the local economy.
+Retail is vital for the urban core as it drives positive economic growth, creates jobs, fosters a vibrant atmosphere, provides community gathering spaces, and contributes to urban revitalization.
+The presence of diverse and thriving retail establishments can transform downtowns into dynamic and prosperous centers that benefit residents, visitors, and the local economy.
 Conversely, vacant spaces contribute to the spread of blight within downtown areas.
-The intent of the DTO Restaurant Program (Program) is to activate spaces within the Downtown Orlando Community Redevelopment Area (Area) and establish the Area within Downtown Orlando as a foodie destination, to attract locals and visitors to visit downtown Orlando as well as attract new restaurants and encourage expansion of existing restaurants by reimbursing costs associated with interior buildout and rent of a newly leased property.
+The intent of the DTO Retail Program (Program) is to activate spaces within the Downtown Orlando Community Redevelopment Area (Area)and establish the Area within downtown Orlando as a retail destination, to attract locals and visitors to visit downtown Orlando as well as attract new retail and encourage expansion of existing retail by reimbursing costs associated with interior buildout and rent of a newly leased property.

-Additionally, it is standard practice in the commercial real estate industry for property owners to provide a tenant improvement allowance towards the construction of a newly leased premise.
-Often, the amount of the tenant improvement allowance becomes the determining factor in a restaurant's decision to enter into a lease for a specific property.
+Additionally, it is standard practice in the commercial real estate industry for property owners to provide a tenant improvement allowance towards the construction of a leased premise.
+Often, the amount of the tenant improvement allowance becomes the determining factor in a retailer's decision to enter into a lease for a specific property.
 The Program seeks to make downtown properties financially competitive to properties further from the city center by supplementing the funding available for tenant improvements to eligible properties within the Area.

-This investment in restaurants in the Area helps to accomplish the Community Redevelopment Agency's (CRA) Downtown Community Redevelopment Area Plan (DTOutlook) goals, including:
+This investment in businesses in the Area helps to accomplish the Community Redevelopment Agency's (CRA) Downtown Community Redevelopment Area Plan (DTOutlook) goals, including:

-- Filling vacant retail spaces within the Area in order to prevent the spread of blight within the Area - Promoting uses that activate storefronts throughout the day, helping to eliminate "dead zones" - Supporting renovations and adaptive reuse of existing buildings - Attracting employers and retailers to downtown Orlando - Supporting incentives for restaurant and retail location and expansion within the CRA - Supporting retail/restaurant development through incentive programs and other strategies to reduce barriers to entry in the downtown market
+- Filling vacant retail spaces within the Area in order to prevent the spread of blight within the Area - Promoting uses that activate storefronts throughout the day, helping to eliminate "dead zones" - Supporting renovations and adaptive reuse of existing buildings - Attracting employers and retailers to downtown Orlando - Supporting incentives for restaurant and retail location and expansion within the CRA - Promoting and encouraging neighborhood-oriented retail and services in the CRA - Supporting retail development through incentive programs and other strategies to reduce barriers to entry in the downtown market